Chief Evaluation Office

 Microsimulation Model on Worker Leave

-- Enhance, update, and document the IWPR-ACM microsimulation model for worker leave to be an objective open-sourced modeling platform with full capacity for public use.
+- Enhance, update, and document the IWPR-ACM microsimulation model for worker leave to be an objective modeling platform.

 - Develop a module to allow for government estimates of administrative and benefit costs for financing and operating a paid leave program.